psresnik/topcat/README.md

 <div id="coding"/>
 ### Coding the dataset

 The TOPCAT protocol is currently designed for high-quality, efficient development of a coding scheme, not for automatically coding documents.
-Automated coding is an active subject of current research.
+Automated coding is an active subject of current research, e.g. see:

+* *Stub for references to automatic coding papers*

-However, the output of the TOPCAT process does give you a reasonable first approximation of automatic coding that is suitable for human review and correction, which should be much more efficient than coding from scratch.
-Do the following:
+However, even without such fancier approaches the output of the TOPCAT process does give you a reasonable first approximation of automatic coding that is suitable for human review and correction, which should be much more efficient than coding from scratch.
+For example, you can do the following:

 * In the directory containing the topic model for your output, you'll find a file called `document_topics.csv`.
 Open it in Excel.
 * Each column in this file is labeled with a topic number (e.g. `Topic 12`), matching the topic numbers for the materials that were curated.